benji011/jwt-nodejs/docs/ROADMAP.md

 ## Road map for this app

-Stuff to add before releasing to public
+Need to add more in this doc later

 1. Add `/register` endpoint
 2. Hash + salt passwords